 Why are horseshoe crabs important?

 Horseshoe crabs are an important part of the ecology of coastal communities.
-During the nesting season, especially in the mid-Atlantic States, horseshoe crab eggs become the major food source for migrating birds.
-Over 50 percent of the diet of many shorebird species consists of horseshoe crab eggs.
-Many bird species in Florida have been observed feeding on horseshoe crab eggs.
-In addition, many fish species rely on horseshoe crab eggs for food.
+During the nesting season, especially in the mid-Atlantic States, horseshoe crab eggs become the major food source for several northward-migrating birds including the federally-threatened Red Knot.
+Many fish species as well as birds have been observed feeding on horseshoe crab eggs in Florida.
+Adult horsesehoes serve as prey for sea turtles, alligators, horse conchs and other species.

 Horseshoe crabs are extremely important to the biomedical industry because their unique, copper-based blue blood contains a substance called Limulus amebocyte lysate.
 The substance, which coagulates in the presence of small amounts of bacterial toxins, is used to test for sterility of medical equipment and virtually all intravenous drugs.
 Research on the compound eyes of horseshoe crabs has led to a better understanding of human vision.
 The marine life fishery collects live horseshoe crabs for resale as aquarium, research, or educational specimens, and the American eel and whelk fisheries use horseshoe crabs extensively as bait along many parts of the Atlantic coast.

 Horseshoe crab numbers are declining throughout much of the species’ range.
 In 1998, The Atlantic States Marine Fisheries Commission developed a Horseshoe Crab Fishery Management Plan that requires all Atlantic coastal states to identify horseshoe crab nesting beaches.
 Currently, with the help of the public, biologists at the Fish and Wildlife Research Institute are trying to document nesting sites of horseshoe crabs throughout the state.
 If you are interested in becoming more involved with the horseshoe crab survey, please visit the Survey for Horseshoe Crab Nesting Beaches in Florida for more information.